What are the aims of this leaflet?

 What skin conditions are suitable for camouflage use?

-Are camouflage products suitable for men?
+Are camouflage products suitable for everyone?

 How is the skin camouflage applied?